geerlingguy/pi-router/README.md

 make menuconfig
 ```

+Choose the Raspberry Pi BCM 2711 for the CM4 as the target platform:

+  1. Target System: `Broadcom BCM27xx`
+  2. Subtarget: `BCM 2711 Boards (64 bit)`

+Then select additional packages and configuration. for the Waveshare board, I added the following options:

-For the Waveshare board, I made sure USB Ethernet support was added (`kmod-usb-net` and `kmod-usb-net-lan78xx` were selected by default), and then I also selected the `kmod-usb-net-sierrawireless` option under Kernel modules > USB support.
+  1. USB Ethernet support for RTL8153: Kernel modules > USB Support > `kmod-usb-net-rtl8152`

-I also selected `Broadcom BCM27xx` for the Target System, and `BCM 2711 Boards (64 bit)` for the Subtarget.

-Then, run the `make` command to compile OpenWRT:
+  2. 4G LTE support for Sierra Wireless EM7565: Kernel modules > USB Support > `kmod-usb-net-sierrawireless`
+  3. USB 2.0 and 3.0 Support: Kernel modules > USB Support > `kmod-usb2` (and `kmod-usb3`)
+  4. Enable the LuCI Web UI with https: LuCI > 1.
+Collections > `luci-ssl`

+(Make sure to choose the `[*] built-in` option, not `[M] module` option for each of the above selections.)

+> TODO: I currently don't have all the /etc/config/network, /etc/config/dhcp, and /etc/config/wireless files set up in this repo—I should do that so I don't have to sit there configuring the router on first boot.

+Then, if you would like to customize Linux kernel options, run the following command (this is often not necessary):

 ```
 make -j $(nproc) kernel_menuconfig
 ```

-And finally, build the image:
+And finally, compile OpenWRT and build the image:

 ```
-make -j $(nproc) download world make -j $(nproc)
+make -j $(nproc)
 ```